hfakoor222/Routing_Diagnostics_App/README.md

 Eventual plan is to add diagnostics to Connection_Handler.py, to include checking for open ports, https connections, VPN checker, and a IPSEC tunnel fragmentation functions, + more.

-It is a CLI based app: update for curses library as an overlay, or a web hosted app may be added.
+It is a CLI based app: a web hosted version may be added.

 Advantage is manually setting conditions with code: returning alerts if ospf LSDB generation changes on a certain part of the network: something which may be difficult to do with SolarWinds (imagine consistently manually changing SolarWinds to treat different parts of the network, and having pre-made code ready)..